Krishnapuram Palace: Architecture

 The Krishnapuram Palace, as one of the finest and rarest examples of a typical Keralite-style architecture, known in the local language as Pathinarukettu, is complete with gabled roofs, narrow corridors and dormer windows.
 It is a miniature replica of Padmanabhapuram Palace, which was the headquarters of Travancore Rajas.

 The palace complex originally encompassed a total land area of 56 acre.
 However, over the years, as the monarchic rule ended, the palace was completely neglected and fell to disuse, and was dilapidated.
 Many of the buildings surrounding the main palace of the Maharaja got demolished or destroyed and the palace complex got reduced to a mere 2.55 acre enclosed within a 10 ft high compound wall.
-The main palace, which was run down, was rebuilt to its original state as a three storied monument by the Archaeological Department of Kerala in the 1950s.
+The main palace, which was run down, was rebuilt to its original state as a two storied monument by the Archaeological Department of Kerala in the 1950s.
 The rare documents and artefacts which were kept at other locations were brought back, restored and eventually exhibited in the palace that has been converted into a Museum.